 The 8-in-6 program (House Bill 426) was approved by the Idaho Legislature in 2012 to help Idaho students take advantage of the dual credit opportunities provided by the Dual Credit for Early Completers.
 The 8-in-6 program is designed to help students complete 8 years of schoolwork (2 years of middle school, 4 years of high school, and 2 years of postsecondary or trade school) in just 6 years.
 Students accomplish this by taking online courses over the summer and by taking online overload courses during the school year.
 It is important to note that 8-in-6 does not reduce the amount of time students spend in the classroom; it simply increases learning time throughout the year.

 The state will pay for up to 2 online summer courses and 2 online overload courses per student per school year, for a maximum of 4 courses per year.
 The state will pay for a maximum of 8 credits of online summer/overload courses per student during their participation in the program.
-The state will pay $225 per online course.
+The state will pay up to $225 per online course.
 If the cost of the online course exceeds $225, the student will be responsible to pay the difference.

 The 8-in-6 program dovetails with the Dual Credit for Early Completers Program and Mastery Advancement Program (MAP).
 If students complete their high school graduation requirements early through 8-in-6, they can choose one of two options.
 Through the Dual Credit for Early Completers Program, the student can take dual credit courses paid for by the state while still in high school.
 Through MAP, the student can graduate early and attend an Idaho public college or university on a partial scholarship.
 The student receives 35% of the annual average daily attendance (ADA) their school district would’ve received for that student as a scholarship.
 Thirty-five percent (35%) of the ADA is distributed to the school district, and the remaining 30% is savings to the state.

 For details on enrollment in the 8 in 6 program, contact your local school counselor.